folkertdev/rust-rfcs/text/0000-labeled-match.md

 **not ambiguous**

 The rules that are already in place for labeled blocks will be followed when it comes to ambiguous targets.
-E.g. this snippet generates an error
+E.g. this snippet generates an error today

 ```rust
     loop {